ebu/ear-production-suite/docs/index.markdown

   </div>
 <br />
 <p>
-The EPS is designed for REAPER 64-bit, on a 64-bit OS (macOS or Windows).
+The EPS is designed for REAPER 64-bit v6.18 or greater, on a 64-bit OS (macOS or Windows).
 The EAR Production Suite carries the <a href="https://github.com/ebu/ear-production-suite/blob/v0.8.0-EPS-beta/packaging/LICENSE.pdf">GPL v3.0 license</a>.
 View the <a href="https://github.com/ebu/ear-production-suite/blob/v0.8.0-EPS-beta/packaging/README.pdf">ReadMe and Change Log</a> for this release.
 Old versions are available <a href="https://github.com/ebu/ear-production-suite/releases">here.</a>
 </p>
 <br />
   <details>